vccolombo/Gossip-membership-protocol/README.md

 ## This implementation

 The implementation in this repository is really basic.
 The node gossips to a random peer and sends its entire membership table in the message.
+The implementation is robust against both node failures and messages lost during transmission, as shown in the simulation.
+Node failure chance and message drop ratio can be changed in `Config.hpp`.

-Better implementations take notice of the network topology, choosing peers that are close to itself as a way to improve performance.
+Better implementations take notice of the network topology, choosing peers that are closer to itself (like in the same rack) as a way to decrease usage on routers.
 Also, it is not necessary to send the entire table on every message, as a way to decrease network usage, at a cost of more false positives.